armandhrubo/Choretime/README.md

 # PLANNING PROCESS

-I will start off writing the back-end codes, at first.Within the first week.
+I will start off writing the back-end codes, at first.
 On week 2, I will hopefully accomplish most of the backend tasks and have a prototype demo ready with UI.
 I will utilise the third week for testing and more backend work, seek and resolve any issues that  may occur.
 For the fourth week, I will utilise the time for finalization of the UI and submission.

+24/10/2020 - UI ready with back-end codes.

 # TECHNOLOGY STACK